 As with any project, getting started with podcasting requires a certain rigor as well as good organization.
 Launching your podcast is work.
 It takes time and motivation.
 But…you and I both know that maintaining and keeping that motivation can sometimes be difficult.
 It can diminish, evolve or leave us altogether, making the thought of abandoning your podcast rather tempting. 😩

-Farah, from the “Think with Farah” podcast, gives you the key for sticking with your podcast over the long term: the “Why?”
+Farah, from the “Think with Farah” podcast, gives you the key tip for sticking with your podcast over the long term: the “Why?”
 She explains it all in this article to help you find your motivation and keep it! 💪

 Having a “Why”, what does that mean? 🤔

 The “why” is the nucleus of your project.
-It’s the reason you began and why you work hard to succeed, it’s also about vision.
+It’s the reason you began and why you work so hard to succeed, it’s also about vision.
 Finding your “Why” allows you to understand where you wish to take your project over the long term, so you can overcome (almost with ease) the obstacles you’ll encounter. ✌️

 If you know why you’re doing it, you’re sure to figure out how to do it.

 Because podcasting is not always as rosy as it seems.
 Before surpassing 5,000 listens a month, there are lots of episodes to think about, to produce, to edit and a whole lot of things to create and examine in order to build a true brand identity for your podcast.
-It’s a great adventure, but one which can sometimes be slowed by a lack of motivation… 🙃
+It’s a great adventure, but one which can sometimes be slowed down by a lack of motivation… 🙃

 By having a “why”, you’ll have the vision necessary to remind yourself on a daily basis why you’re doing all of this.
 You can be motivated by your project, but what makes you persevere when that motivation runs low?
 Well, that’s your “why”! 💪